Tag: Relationship Advice

 A man who takes responsibility for his own feelings talks differently.

-He won’t say, “You’re making me angry” he will say, “I feel my anger”.
+He won’t say, “You’re making me angry,” he will say, “I feel my anger”.

-How To Stop Getting Rejected
+How To Stop Getting Rejected For Sex

 Imagine there is a green light and a red light on every woman’s forehead.